-The School of Management and Languages at Edinburgh's Heriot-Watt University launched a new MSc programme in Cultural Resource Management, with a first student intake in autumn 2015.
+The School of Social Sciences at Edinburgh's Heriot-Watt University offers an MSc programme in Cultural Heritage Management.

-Structured around core courses in cultural heritage and tourism management, socio-cultural anthropology and research methods, this MSc offers students a coherent programme of study that combines specialisms in the sustainable development of cultural resources with increased awareness of the cultural contingency of resources and the practices involved in managing these, with particular focus on heritage.
+Structured around core courses in cultural heritage, socio-cultural anthropology, sustainability and research methods, this MSc offers students a coherent programme of study that combines specialisms in the sustainable development of cultural resources with increased awareness of the cultural contingency of resources and the practices involved in managing these, with particular focus on heritage.
 At present this programme is available with specialist options in tourism; further specialist combinations are being developed.

-Moreover, the programme provides opportunities for students, through a wide range of optional courses in business and languages, to target specific fields of employment.
+The programme provides opportunities for students, through a wide range of options in business and languages, to target specific fields of employment.
 It thus offers considerable flexibility.

 The programme is aligned with the Intercultural Research Centre, and the IRC's events and other research-related activities form an integral part of students' learning experience.
 This includes practitioner workshops on topics relevant to cultural resource management, run in collaboration with the United Nations University's Regional Centre of Expertise, Learning for Sustainability Scotland, which students are able to attend free of charge if they wish.